ATLAbanana35/AGenI/install.md

-# Installation Guide for StoryAI
+# Installation Guide for AGenI

 ## This is a Windows-Only documentation, Linux users know how to convert the commands (I actually wrote this code on Arch Linux btw)

-This guide provides step-by-step instructions to manually install and set up the StoryAI application without running the provided `install_run.py` script.
+This guide provides step-by-step instructions to manually install and set up the AGenI application without running the provided `install_run.py` script.

 ---